This Master Subscription Agreement is effective as of April 8, 2020

 6.1 Construction; Interpretation.
-This DPA is not a standalone agreement and is only effective if a License Agreement is in effect between Fivetran and Customer.
-This DPA is part of the License Agreement and is governed by its terms and conditions, including limitations of liability set forth therein.
-This DPA and the License Agreement are the complete and exclusive statement of the mutual understanding of the parties and supersede and cancel all previous written and oral agreements and communications relating to the subject matter hereof.
+This DPA is not a standalone agreement and is only effective if a MSA is in effect between Fivetran and Customer.
+This DPA is part of the MSA and is governed by its terms and conditions, including limitations of liability set forth therein.
+This DPA and the MSA are the complete and exclusive statement of the mutual understanding of the parties and supersede and cancel all previous written and oral agreements and communications relating to the subject matter hereof.
 Headings contained in this DPA are for convenience of reference only and do not form part of this DPA.

 6.2 Severability.
 If any provision of this DPA is adjudicated invalid or unenforceable, this DPA will be amended to the minimum extent necessary to achieve, to the maximum extent possible, the same legal and commercial effect originally intended by the parties.
 To the extent permitted by applicable law, the parties waive any provision of law that would render any clause of this DPA prohibited or unenforceable in any respect.

 6.3 Amendment; Enforcement of Rights.
 No modification of or amendment to this DPA, nor any waiver of any rights under this DPA, will be effective unless in writing signed by the parties to this DPA.
 The failure by either party to enforce any rights under this DPA will not be construed as a waiver of any rights of such party.